 On January 8, 2002, the Tennessee Regulatory Authority ("TRA" or "Authority") issued an Order in Docket Number 01-00619 approving a tariff to establish a performance-based ratemaking mechanism for Chattanooga Gas Company.
-The specific details of the mechanism are included in Chattanooga Gas' tariff entitled Performance-Based Ratemaking, which was issued on January 25, 2002, made effective on September 11, 2001.
+The specific details of the mechanism are included in Chattanooga Gas' tariff entitled Performance-Based Ratemaking, which was issued on January 25, 2002 and made effective on September 11, 2001.
 The tariff was revised effective February 1, 2006 in Docket No. 04-00402 to include Affiliate Transaction Guidelines, and was further revised effective September 1, 2006 to include RFP Procedures for Selection of Asset Manager and/or Gas Provider.
 A copy of the current tariff is attached to this report as Attachment 1.
+The Incentive Plan automatically rolls over for an additional plan year on each July 1st, and continues until the Incentive Plan is either (a) terminated at the end of a plan year or by not less than 90 days notice to the TRA by Chattanooga Gas or (b) modified, amended or terminated by the TRA.

 Chattanooga's tariff differs from traditional incentive plans in that the Company does not share in any profits or losses experienced when comparing its actual gas cost purchases against a predetermined benchmark.
-The "incentive" in Chattanooga Gas's case is a waiver of the prudence audit of gas purchases as required under the TRA's Purchased Gas Adjustment Rule.2 The terms under which the prudence audit will be waived is found in the section Prudence Determination of the tariff (Second Revised Sheet No. 56A).
+The "incentive" in Chattanooga Gas's case is a waiver of the prudence audit of gas purchases as required under the TRA's Purchased Gas Adjustment Rule.3 The terms under which the prudence audit will be waived is found in the section Prudence Determination of the tariff (Second Revised Sheet No. 56A).

 "If Chattanooga's total commodity gas cost for the plan year does not exceed the total benchmark amount by one percentage point (1%) for a plan year ending after June 30, 2000, Chattanooga's gas cost will be deemed prudent and the audit required by Tennessee Regulatory Authority's Administrative Rule 1220-4-7-.05 is waived.
-If during any month of the plan year, the Company's commodity gas cost exceeds the benchmark amount by greater than two percentage points (2%), the Company shall file a report with the Authority fully explaining why the cost exceeded the benchmark."
+If during any month of the plan year, the Company's commodity gas cost

-TRA Rule 1220-4-7-.05.
+3 TRA Rule 1220-4-7-.05.